 The historic Camino Real de Tierra Adentro, a 1,000-mile trail from Mexico City to Santa Fe, traverses the ranch over a 42-mile distance.
 A Spanish mine dating back to 1658 is also located on the ranch in the Fra Cristobal mountains.

-For more information on outfitting opportunities, please contact Neil Lawson:
+For more information on hunting and fishing opportunities, please contact Mike Mader: